J-O-B/ripe-recipe/README.md

 6. Once you have connected your GitHub repository:
     1. Navigate to the "Settings" tab:
         1. Scroll to the section "Config Vars" here you will have to tell Heroku what these variables are:
-            1. Input data from env.py in the key value section:
+            1. Input data from env.py in the key value section: (e.g. SECRET_KEY in the first box, <YOUR SECRET_KEY> in the second box)

-> E.g. Key: "IP", Value: "<IP YOU HAVE IN ENV.PY>"

             2. Input all data for IP, PORT, SECRET_KEY, MONGO_DBNAME & MONGO_URI
     2. Navigate back to the "Deploy" tab:
         1. Scroll to the "Manual Deploy" tab: